 MORE COVERS >>

-However, the same could not be said of John Christopher and John Wyndham.
-A reprint of Christopher's The Death of Grass had been due to launch the Penguin sf series back in March 1963 alongside Olaf Stapledon's Last and First Men.
-But the reprint was put back four months, and when it appeared it was simply packaged as 'a Penguin Book'.
-The banner was used again a month later for Wyndham's Trouble With Lichen and repeated for other books by these two authors.
+The same cannot be said of Johns Christopher and Wyndham.
+A reprint of John Christopher's The Death of Grass had been due to launch the Penguin sf series back in March 1963 alongside Olaf Stapledon's « Last and First Men » but the reprint was put back four months and when it appeared it was packaged not as sf but 'a Penguin Book'.
+The banner was then used for John Wyndham's Trouble With Lichen and other books by these two authors.

 JOHN WYNDHAM Trouble With Lichen, 1963 Trouble With Lichen (1986) by John Wyndham